simdjson/simdjson/doc/basics.md

 Because a document is an iterator over the JSON text, both the JSON text and the parser must remain alive (in scope) while you are using it.
 Further, a `parser` may have at most one document open at a time, since it holds allocated memory used for the parsing.
+In particular, if you must pass a document instance to a function, you should avoid passing it by value: choose to pass it by reference instance to avoid the copy.

 During the `iterate` call, the original JSON text is never modified--only read.
 After you are done with the document, the source (whether file or string) can be safely discarded.